-The General Manager or Site Supervisor will contact you to confirm that a space has been arranged for your child.
-You will be asked to complete an enrolment form electronically on our website via the user account that you have created.
+You will be asked to complete an enrolment form electronically via the parent app and user account that you have created.
 If you are having difficulty accessing the form please contact Kingston Day Care for assistance or to receive a hard copy.
 Once completed an initial appointment will be arranged to meet with the Site Supervisor to review your child's information.
 At that time, if there are any questions, special requirements or resources needed you will have the opportunity to discuss this.
 Information shared in this meeting that may include any special instructions relating to nutrition, sleep habits, bathroom routines, the child's previous history of communicable diseases, conditions requiring medical attention and, in the case of a child who is not in attendance at a school or private school within the meaning of the Education Act, immunization or required form completed by a parent or legally qualified medical practitioner as to why the child should not be immunized and any additional items regarding your child's individual needs.
 This information will be recorded in their 'Individual Profile' and kept in their program.
 Updates or changes in behaviours will be added to the profile and will be available to you.